LeslieLopezE/LifeNumberofJobsbyEducationLevel-Gender_TwoWayAnova_StatisticalAnalysis/README.md

 ## Hyphotesis

+A.Interaction between gender and education in holding jobs.

+H0: There is no interaction between Education Level and Gender

+Ha: There is interaction between Education Level and Gender

+B.Differences in holding jobs between men and women.

+H0: The means of jobs(numbers of jobs) for the 2 Genders are equal

+Ha: The means of jobs(numbers of jobs) for the 2 genders are different

+C.Differences in holding jobs between the educational levels.

 H0: The means of jobs(numbers of jobs) for all Education Level Groups are equal

 Ha: The means of jobs(numbers of jobs) for all Education Level Groups are different

-H0: The means of jobs(numbers of jobs) for the 2 Genders are equal

-Ha: The means of jobs(numbers of jobs) for the 2 genders are different

-H0: There is no interaction between Education Level and Gender

-Ha: There is interaction between Education Level and Gender

 ## Findings and Conclusions

-1. Since P value is less than 0.05, there is a significant variation in jobs in the samples taken (various Education grousps and 2 Genders)

-2.Because P value is greater than 0.05, we conclude that there is not variation in the number of jobs held by the 2 groups of gender.
+A.Interaction between gender and education in holding jobs.

-3.From the above 2 plots, there is not associated pattern between Means and Means by Educational Level From the LSMeans Matrix, we can see the none of the P values are less than 0.05 for the 4 Education Levels, thus we conclude that there is no interaction between Education Level and Gender
+From the above 2 plots, there is not associated pattern between Means and Means by Educational Level From the LSMeans Matrix, we can see the none of the P values are less than 0.05 for the 4 Education Levels, thus we conclude that there is no interaction between Education Level and Gender

+B.Differences in holding jobs between men and women.

+Because P value is greater than 0.05, we conclude that there is not variation in the number of jobs held by the 2 groups of gender.

+C.Differences in holding jobs between the educational levels.

+Since P value is less than 0.05, there is a significant variation in jobs in the samples taken accross various Education grousps